A Discriminative Latent-Variable Model for Bilingual Lexicon Induction: Experiments

 \subsection{Results}

-We show results for bilingual dictionary induction in \autoref{tab:bdi-results} and for cross-lingual word similarity in \autoref{tab:ws-results}.
-Our method with a 1:1 prior outperforms all baselines on English--German and English--Italian.\footnote{Note that results are not directly comparable to \cite{Conneau2018} due to the use of embeddings trained on different monolingual corpora (WaCKy vs. Wikipedia).} Interestingly, the 1:1 prior by itself fails on English--Finnish with a 25 word and numerals seed lexicon.
-We hypothesize that the prior imposes too strong of a constraint to find a good solution for a distant language pair from a poor initialization.
+We show results for bilingual dictionary induction in \cref{tab:bdi-results} and for cross-lingual word similarity in \cref{tab:ws-results}.
+Our method with a 1:1 prior outperforms all baselines on English--German and English--Italian.\footnote{Note that results are not directly comparable to \citep{Conneau2018} due to the use of representations trained on different monolingual corpora (WaCKy vs. Wikipedia).} Interestingly, the 1:1 prior by itself fails on English--Finnish with a 25 word and numerals seed lexicon.
+We hypothesize that the bipartite matching prior imposes too strong of a constraint to find a good solution for a distant language pair from a poor initialization.
 With a better---but still weakly supervised---starting point using identical strings, our approach finds a good solution.
-Alternatively, we can mitigate this deficiency effectively using a rank constraint, which allows our model to converge to good solutions even with a 25 word or numerals seed lexicon.
-The rank constraint generally performs similarly or boosts performance, while being about $8$ times faster.
+Alternatively, we can mitigate this deficiency effectively using a frequency constraint, which allows our model to converge to good solutions even with a 25-word or numeral-based seed lexicon.
+The frequency constraint generally performs similarly or boosts performance, while being about $8$ times faster.
 All approaches do better with identical strings compared to numerals, indicating that the former may be generally suitable as a default weakly-supervised seed lexicon.

-On cross-lingual word similarity, our approach yields the best performance on WordSim-353 and RG-65 for English--German and is only outperformed by \citet{Artetxe2017} on English--Italian Wordsim-353.
+On cross-lingual word similarity, our approach yields the best performance on WordSim-353 and RG-65 for English--German and is only outperformed by \citet{Artetxe2017} on English--Italian WordSim-353.\looseness=-1